antoniospg/S3D-ASSIGNMENT/README.md

 # Lost in the Woods

-A simple forest scene with a self-propagating particle system over a mesh.
+A simple forest scene with a self-propagating particle system over the tree's mesh.

 ![Overview](img/scene/overview(oc).png)